gabanz/workshop-astra-tik-tok/astrajs.md

 ## Connecting the Database

 Let's briefly dive into the connection between our serverless functions and our Astra DB.
 We are using the `@astrajs/collections` library to make the connection using the Document API provided by Stargate.
 To do so, we start by creating a 'client'.

+(See: `functions/utils/astraClient.js`)

 ``` javascript
 const { createClient } = require("@astrajs/collections");